Cloufish/blog/_posts/2021-04-05-Learning-on-how-to-build-a-modern-webapp.md

 ## My WebApp Developing Background:

 Basically none.
-In highschool I was creating a lot of projects with php code that would add a new row/data into MySQL database, also some Javascript to change the color of the buttons, css and html.
+In high school I was creating a lot of projects with PHP code that would add a new row/data into MySQL database, also some JavaScript to change the color of the buttons, CSS and HTML.

 ## My impression/obstacles

 It's so amazing to see how modern frameworks work.
-In this video many of stuff that was written was in typescript instead of javascript.
+In this video many of stuff that was written was in typescript instead of JavaScript.
 Adding new elements to the Posts object is so abstract to me!
-Also ```@Output()``` and ```@Input()``` function. calls seem peculiar!.
+Also, ```@Output()``` and ```@Input()``` function. calls seem peculiar!.